LETS-C: Leveraging Text Embedding for Time Series Classification: Related Work

 \section{Related Work}

-In this section, we review the related works in three key areas: time series classification, the application of language models to time series data, and text embeddings.
+We review the related works in three key areas: time series classification, the application of language models to time series data, and text embeddings.
+See Appendix \ref{appendix:related_works} for an extended review.

-\textbf{Time Series Classification} Time series classification has been an active research area for decades.
-We include an extended review in Appendix~\ref{appendix:related_works} due to space limit.
-Early methods focused on distance-based approaches~\cite{abanda2019review}, such as Dynamic Time Warping (DTW)~\cite{berndt1994using} and distance kernels with Support Vector Machines (SVMs)~\cite{kampouraki2008heartbeat}.
-Others extracted features and used linear or tree-based classifiers like eXtreme Gradient Boosting (XGBoost)~\cite{chen2016xgboost}.
-Later, deep learning-based approaches, including Convolutional Neural Networks (CNNs)~\cite{wu2022timesnet, zhao2017convolutional}, Multilayer Perceptron (MLP)~\cite{zhang2022less}, and Recurrent Neural Networks (RNNs) like Long Short-Term Memory (LSTM)~\cite{lai2018modeling}, gained popularity.
-These models can learn complex patterns and handle long sequences.
-Recently, Transformer-based models~\cite{vaswani2017attention} have been adapted from Natural Language Processing (NLP) to the time series domain~\cite{zhou2022fedformer, wu2021autoformer, zhou2021informer}.
-They use self-attention mechanisms to model long-range dependencies.
-However, these more complex models often have larger sizes and higher computational costs, especially for training.
+\paragraph{Time Series Classification} Time series classification has been an active research area for decades.
+Early methods focused on distance-based approaches~\cite{abanda2019review}, such as Dynamic Time Warping~\cite{berndt1994using} and distance kernels with Support Vector Machines ~\cite{kampouraki2008heartbeat}.
+Others used feature extraction with classifiers like eXtreme Gradient Boosting (XGBoost)~\cite{chen2016xgboost} and LightGBM~\cite{ke2017lightgbm}.
+Deep learning-based approaches, including CNNs~\cite{wu2022timesnet, zhao2017convolutional}, MLPs~\cite{zhang2022less}, and Recurrent Neural Networks (RNNs) like Long Short-Term Memory (LSTM)~\cite{lai2018modeling}, later gained popularity for learning complex patterns and handling long sequences.
+More recently, Transformer-based models~\cite{vaswani2017attention} have been adapted from NLP to time series~\cite{nietime, zhou2022fedformer, zhang2022self, eldele2021time, wu2021autoformer, zhou2021informer, koval-etal-2024-financial}, leveraging self-attention for long-range dependencies.
+Additionally, unsupervised representation learning methods pre-train models with masked time series modeling to minimize reconstruction error, followed by fine-tuning for downstream tasks like classification~\cite{franceschi2019unsupervised, tonekaboniunsupervised, yue2022ts2vec, eldele2021time, zerveas2021transformer, goswamimoment}.
+However, these complex models often require larger sizes and higher computational costs, particularly for training.